DagHjermann/Elveovervakning/README.md

       2) Go to preferences (Shift Ctrl P).
       3) Select Tool - Pen
       4) Click Take from selection
+- To copy labels with their placement from one map to the other
+    - Open the receiver map
+    - Choose one label and choose Edit > Select Same > Object type
+    - Delete
+    - Choose one leadline (line between point and label) and choose Edit > Select Same > Stroke color
+    - Delete
+    - Open the donor map
+    - Choose one label and choose Edit > Select Same > Object type
+    - Ctrl+C to copy, Ctrl+V to paste in receiver map
+    - You may need to adjust placement by using arrow keys (for large movement) and Alt + Arrow keys (for small movement)

 - Save as svg with "_adj" in the file name